lakshyasinghal/SuperK/README.md

-MySQL - Any version will do but to preferably 5.7.31
+MySQL - Any version will do but preferably 5.7.31

+Running MySQL Scripts

+1. First create a mysql user with username root and password root
+2. Now go into the mentioned path in SuperK repo SuperK -> AppServer -> sql -> v1 -> script
+3. You will find a run_sql.sh file here
+4. Use command 'chmod +x run_sql.sh'.
+You can also use 'sudo chmod +x run_sql.sh' in case of permissions error.
+5. Now run the file using './run_sql.sh'
+6. Your db should be setup now.

 Running Service Locally